-The Diversion Assistance payment may be used for items and/or services, such as but not limited to:
+The Diversion Assistance payment may be used for items and/or services, such as, but not limited to:

-- Transportation (such as vehicle repairs, tires, insurance, driver's license fee, gas). - Clothing such as uniforms or other specialized clothing and footwear or other employment-related apparel. - Tools and equipment. - Medical expenses not covered by Medicaid (e.g., eye glasses). - Union dues, special fees, licenses or certificates. - Up-front costs of employment such as agency fees and testing fees. - Unpaid childcare expenses which, if they remain unpaid, preclude the provision of future child care. - Relocation expenses for verified employment in another county or state.
+- Transportation, such as vehicle repairs, tires, insurance, driver's license fee, gas. - Clothing, such as uniforms or other specialized clothing and footwear or other employment-related apparel. - Tools and equipment. - Medical expenses not covered by Medicaid (e.g., eye glasses).
+MOE will be used for this expense. - Union dues, special fees, licenses or certificates. - Up-front costs of employment, such as agency fees and testing fees. - Unpaid child care expenses which, if they remain unpaid, preclude the provision of future child care. - Relocation expenses for verified employment in another county or state.
 These expenses may include moving equipment rental, gas, and lodging for the days of the move and the first month's rent, rental and utility deposit.